vorSherer/code-301-prework/README.md

 3. Write your code in two files: `index.html` and `style.css`.
 You do not need to include JavaScript.
 3. Use the included `PREVIEW.png` image as a reference; your goal is to match it as closely as possible.
 4. Making regular Git commits with appropriately descriptive commit messages while you are working.
 5. When finished, be sure to push your final code to GitHub and merge your branch into `master`.
-6. Deploy your page using a `gh-pages` branch or via the options in the repository "Settings" tab.
+6. Deploy your page on GitHub Pages via the options in the repository "Settings" tab.
 7. Submit the links to your repoitory AND your deployment in the corresponding Canvas assignment.

 ## Setup of Your Laptop Dev Environment (Canvas assignment)